HTML and/or PDF files in the folder talklist-cov

 2. Oberwolfach 02/08/02 on Field Arithmetic, Talk on Configuration spaces for wildly ramified covers, Arithmetic fundamental groups and noncommutative algebra, PSPUM vol. of the American Math.
 Society (2002), 223–247.
 Generalizes to wild ramification one half of Grothendieck's famous deformation approach to the tame fundamental group of an curve in positive characteristic.
 Does not assume Galois covers, a non-trivial point to go beyond tame ramification.
 The main construction is the configuration space of covers having a specific type of ramification data – generalization of Herbrand's higher ramification group upper numbering.
 Main device: explicit computation of all tamely ramified embeddings of a finite extension of a power series in one variable over the algebraic closure of a finite field. oberwolf02-08-02.pdf

-For a particular item, use [Comment on ...] buttons after each.
+For items above, use [Comment on ...] buttons after each.
 Click here to